ethereum-optimism/specs/specs/interop.md

 ### Dynamic Size of L1 Attributes Transaction

-The L1 Attributes transaction includes the interop set which is dynamically sized.
+The L1 Attributes transaction includes the dependency set which is dynamically sized.
 This means that the worst case (largest size) transaction must be accounted for when ensuring that it is not possible to create a block that has force inclusion transactions that go over the L2 block gas limit.
 It MUST be impossible to produce an L2 block that consumes more than the L2 block gas limit.
-Limiting the interop set size is an easy way to ensure this.
+Limiting the dependency set size is an easy way to ensure this.

-### Maximum Size of the Interop Set
+### Maximum Size of the Dependency Set

-The maximum size of the interop set is constrained by the L2 block gas limit.
-The larger the interop set, the more costly it is to fully verify the network.
+The maximum size of the dependency set is constrained by the L2 block gas limit.
+The larger the dependency set, the more costly it is to fully verify the network.
 It also makes the block building role more centralized as it requires more hardware to verify relaying transactions before inclusion.